SAYS0807/timer-app/README.md

 # timer-app
-A simple React-based timer app to track time spent on tasks.
+This is a simple React-based timer app designed to track time spent on tasks.
+The app is designed as a basic tool for managing personal productivity.

+## Features
+- Start, stop the timer
+- Track time spent on tasks.

+## Technologies
+- React
+- Javascript